lnls-sol/jupy4syn/README.md

 # Jupy4Syn
 This repository contains the Jupy4Syn library, which provides custom Jupyter Notebook widgets to enhance user experience in the Jupyter Notebook using EPICS and Py4Syn for Synchrotron Accelerator.

+## Requirements
+In order to use Jupy4Syn, the following libraries must be installed:
+* PyEPICS
+* Py4Syn
+* Jupyter
+* ipywidgets
+* nbextensions
+* Plotly

+It's recommended to use the jupyter Docker image provided by SOL.
+This image contains everything that is necessary to use Jupy4Syn.

 ## How to use
- Jupy4Syn provides interfaces such as:
+ Jupy4Syn provides notebook interfaces such as:
  * PVSetter, for setting a value to a PV
  * PVMonitor, for monitoring a PV value
  * ExportLatex, for exporting the notebook to a Latex file